A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Relation to simplified box models

-Note that $V_I$ is a constant determined by the box division and the chosen overturning velocity field form ${\boldsymbol{u}}_I$; it is basically the average velocity between boxes $D_{11}$ and $D_{12}$ if $Ra^T a_I = 1$.
-In equations \eqref{eq:4boxEOM}, we assume $ a_I>0$, and use the upwind scheme: since the transport between the boxes is unidirectional by construction of the boxes, we assume $V$ transports temperature and salinity from $T_{11}$ to box $D_{12}$ and so on for transport between the other boxes.
+Note that $V_I$ is a constant determined by the box division and the chosen overturning velocity field form ${\boldsymbol{u}}_I$.
+In equations \eqref{eq:4boxEOM}, we assume $ a_I>0$, and use the upwind scheme: since the transport between the boxes is unidirectional by construction of the boxes, we assume the velocity is in a thermally dominant mode, i.e. from $B_{11}$ to $B_{12}$ and so on.
 Thus, if $a_I<0$ the overturning flow switches direction and, just like in the 4-box model, the velocity terms switch signs and the advected values change accordingly.

-The remaining terms $f_{ij}(\delta_y, T')$ include the diffusion between the boxes and the advection of $T'$, which is the deviation in each box from the mean value inside the box.
-For example, for $T_{11}$,
+The remaining terms are contained in $h_{ij}(\delta_y, T')$, including the diffusion between the boxes and the advection of $T'$, which is the deviation in each box from the mean value inside the box. $h_{ij}$ can be calculated in a straightforward manner.
 The equations for $S_{ij}$ are similar, except for the surface boundary conditions which have a constant flux for the salinity.
-If $T'$, $S'$ and inter-box diffusion are neglected, $f_{ij} \equiv 0$ and the equation set \eqref{eq:4boxEOM} attains closure; along with the corresponding salinity equations, these are exactly the 2$\times$2-box equations, with known steady-state solutions \citep{HuangEtAl1992, TzipermanEtAl1994}.
+If $T'$, $S'$ and inter-box diffusion are neglected, $h_{ij} \equiv 0$ and the equation set \eqref{eq:4boxEOM} attains closure; along with the corresponding salinity equations, these are exactly the 2$\times$2-box equations, with known steady-state solutions \citep{HuangEtAl1992, TzipermanEtAl1994}.
+Using similar methods, it is easy to see that with this framework we can reproduce various previously-studied box models with any number of boxes, with a controllable amount of inter-box diffusion and inner-box inhomogeneities: all that is required is a tailoring of a suitable internal velocity field $\boldsymbol{u}_I$ with transport in the desired direction between the various boxes.